CodeYourFuture/github-tracker/README.md

 The following configuration is optional:

+- `AVERAGE_RANGE`: The range where the monthly average weekly commits will be written.
 - `END_DATE`: Override the end date for the commit analysis (must be an ISO 8601 format string, e.g. `"2021-02-03"`).

 ## Production setup